 Choosing Competitors to Benchmark Against

-Choosing the right competitors to benchmark against is crucial for getting the most value from competitive benchmarking.
+Choosing the right competitors to benchmark against is crucial for getting the most relevant insights from competitive benchmarking.
 Here are some tips for selecting the most relevant competitors:

 - Identify Direct Competitors: Identify your direct competitors who offer similar products or services to the same target market.
 These competitors provide the most relevant benchmarks for your business.